vectordotdev/vector/rfcs/2021-07-19-8216-multiple-pipelines.md

 ## Drawbacks

 - Why should we not do this?
-- What kind on ongoing burden does this place on the team?
+- What kind of ongoing burden does this place on the team?

 ## Alternatives